 - Add the vegetable broth and chopped cauliflower to the pan.

 - Reduce heat to low, cover, and let cook for 5-10 minutes or until the cauliflower is fork tender.

 - Transfer contents to a high speed blender or food processor with all remaining ingredients, including the drained cashews.

 - Process until completely smooth.
 Taste and add more salt or pepper if desired.
 If the sauce is too thick, add more milk, if it is too thin, add in 1 tablespoon of flour.

 - Pour the sauce on top of the cooked pasta and stir until well combined.

 - Top with chopped chopped parsley or roasted red pepper flakes and enjoy!

 The white pepper can be subbed for black, I used white to prevent any changes to the sauce color.

 Any other plant milk will work in this recipe, I prefer almond for the flavor.
 Just be sure to use a plain and unsweetened milk.

-Keywords: vegan alfredo sauce, vegan fettuccine alfredo, vegan alfredo pasta, creamy vegan pasta
+Keywords: vegan alfredo sauce recipe, vegan fettuccine alfredo, vegan alfredo sauce, vegan alfredo pasta